flexanalytics/flexit-docs/docs/datamodeling.md

 ---
 id: datamodeling
-title: Metadata Modeling
+title: Data Models
 hide_title: true
-sidebar_label: Metadata Modeling
+sidebar_label: Data Models
 ---

-# Metadata Modeling
+# Data Models (Business Views)

 ## Overview

-Metadata modeling is the process of creating “business views” in order to make self-service analytics possible for everyone in the organization.
+Data modeling is the process of creating “business views” in order to make self-service analytics possible for everyone in the organization.
 At a high level, this is where you give database tables and attributes user-friendly names (e.g. F_NM becomes First Name), specify relationships between entities (i.e. joins), and create re-usable calculations.
 This allows SQL to be automatically generated when users drag-and-drop fields from multiple entities on reports.
 Taking the extra steps to enter user-friendly labels and calculations means that users won’t have to do this on every report they create.
 The following sections will walk you through the process of creating a new model.

 ## 1) Create a Data Source